Cyphrme/URLFormJS/README.md

 See docs on the Javascript FormParameter and FormOptions

 An application may use a prefix, "input_" here, to namespace fields.

-// A custom id for the share button, share link, and clear button are set.
+URLFormJS defines a default id for the share button, share link, and clear button, and may be overwritten by form options.

 # Booleans and Boolean Flags